biocore/qurro/README.md

 Yoshiki Vázquez-Baeza for his help in planning this project, as well as to Cameron Martino for a ton of work on getting the code in a distributable state (and making it work with QIIME 2).
-Thanks also to Jamie Morton, who wrote the original code for producing rank plots from which this is derived.
+Thanks also to Jamie Morton, who wrote the original code for producing rank and sample plots from which this is derived.

 ## References